philip-gai/announcement-drafter/README.md

 1. `announcement-drafter` will create the discussion
 1. `announcement-drafter` will reply to the comment with a link to the newly created discussion

+## FAQ

+### I opened a pull request, but I never received a comment on the pull request from Announcement Drafter.
+What did I do wrong?

+Make sure that you:

+1. Installed the app on the repository you created the pull request from
+2. Added a `.github/announcement-drafter.yml` file to the repository with `watch_folders`
+3. Created a new `*.md` file inside one of the `watch_folders` from a branch
+   1. Announcement Drafter will *only* process files that were added.
+It will not process files that were removed, modified, renamed, copied, changed or unchanged.
+4. Opened a pull request targeting the repository's default branch (i.e. `main`)
+   1. Announcement Drafter will ignore draft pull requests

+If you followed all of the above steps and are still experiencing issues, please [open an issue](https://github.com/philip-gai/announcement-drafter/issues/new?assignees=&labels=bug&template=bug_report.md&title=) :slightly_smiling_face:

 ## Contributing

 If you have suggestions for how announcement-drafter could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.